goschtl/zope/Sandbox/trollfot/grokcore.message/src/grokcore/messages/README.txt

 It provides the methods required by the IMessageSource interface:

   >>> from z3c.flashmessage.interfaces import IMessageSource
-  >>> from grokcore.messages import UniqueMessageSource
+  >>> from grokcore.message import UniqueMessageSource
   >>> IMessageSource.implementedBy(UniqueMessageSource)
   True